 Proposals

-The Mona Offshore Wind Project will be located in the east Irish Sea, 28.2km from the Anglesey coastline, 39.9km from the north west coast of England, and 42.3km from the Isle of Man.
+The Mona Offshore Wind Project will be located entirely in Welsh waters in the east Irish Sea, 28.8km from the Welsh coastline, 46.5km from the north west coast of England, and 46.1km from the Isle of Man.

 It has a landfall near Llanddulas, Conwy on the North Wales coastline and a connection to the existing Bodelwyddan National Grid substation in Denbighshire.